PixMusicaX/Attendance_System/README.md

 If you are looking for partially working modules, look in the [backup](./backup/) folder

 ### Note: MongoDB src should be inputted in the code by yourself, make the database by yourself. (see line 10 in ver3)

+"meth" is a fun side modification ; )